mshumayl/ml-analytics-portfolio/README.md

 - Hyperparameter tuning
 - Predictive analytics
 - Model evaluation

-This portfolio will grow as I learn more and do more projects.

 # Mini projects
 *Click any of the project title to visit the codes on GitHub.
 If GitHub fails to load any of the .ipynb files, you can use nbviewer to view the files by clicking [here](https://nbviewer.jupyter.org/github/mshumayl/data-science-portfolio/tree/main/).*